-Is a payable on death (POD) gift right for you?
+Is a gift of an IRA to charity right for you?

-*Please note: The name and image above is representative of a typical donor and may or may not be an actual donor to the Diocese.
-Since the benefits of a POD gift may differ depending on your personal circumstances, please consult with your legal, tax or financial advisor.
+*Please note: The names and image above are representative of a typical donor and may or may not be an actual donor to the Diocese.